Skip to main content

 Write rules using Semgrep Editor

-Screenshot of the Editor's splash screen
+Semgrep Editor's splash screen

-The Editor is free to use on all tiers, but saving a rule for private use is a Team/Enterprise tier feature.
+The Editor is free to use on all subscription tiers, but saving a rule for private use is a Team/Enterprise tier feature.

-Accessing Semgrep Editor
+Access Semgrep Editor

 2. Click Rules > Editor.